IraitzM/qc-handbook/parts/computers/currentoffering.md

 **Error correction**

-Error correction refers to the ultimate goal of many quantum computing companies, in particular hardware providers, where a logical implementation using redundant physical actions may lead to fault-tolerant device. the trick here is that our qubits will be a logical representation of what we have seen until now
+Error correction refers to the ultimate goal of many quantum computing companies, in particular hardware providers, where a logical implementation using redundant physical actions may lead to fault-tolerant device.
+The trick here is that our qubits will be a logical representation of what we have seen until now

 $$
 |0\rangle_L = |000000000\rangle